JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-swiftui-integration.md

 <show-structure depth="3"/>

 Compose Multiplatform is interoperable with the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework.
-You can embed Compose Multiplatform within a SwiftUI application as well as embed native SwiftUI components within Compose Multiplatform UI.
+You can embed Compose Multiplatform within a SwiftUI application as well as embed native SwiftUI components within the Compose Multiplatform UI.
 This page provides examples both for using Compose Multiplatform inside SwiftUI and for embedding SwiftUI inside a Compose Multiplatform app.

 > To learn about UIKit interoperability, see the [](compose-uikit-integration.md) article.
 >
 {style="tip"}

 ## Use Compose Multiplatform inside a SwiftUI application